A Tutorial to Multirate Extended Kalman Filter Design for Monitoring of Agricultural Anaerobic Digestion Plants: Materials and Methods

 During the delay period $s \le k < r$, the system state is augmented with the state at the sample time \cite{Gopalakrishnan.2011}

-where superscript index a denotes the augmentation.
-At sample time $k=s$, state vector and P-matrix are initialized with the latest posteriors at the sample time, i.e., the estimates after the corresponding online measurements of time $k=s$ have been fused \cite{Gopalakrishnan.2011}
+where the superscript index a denotes the augmentation.
+At sample time $k=s$, state vector and $P$-matrix are initialized with the latest posteriors at the sample time, i.e., the estimates after the corresponding online measurements of time $k=s$ have been fused \cite{Gopalakrishnan.2011}